kaidez/kaidez.github.io/_posts/2017-03-08-web-developer-job.md

 Here's what I learned and I'll start of positive...

 <h2>You WILL find a front end web developer job...</h2>
-If you have web dev experience, you will find a front end web dev job.
+If you have front end web developer experience, you will find a front end web developer job.
 You may encounter rejections in the process, from jobs you really want and from jobs you thought you were going to get.

 But as long as you have quantifiable web dev experience, you will get a web dev job.
 End of story.